Mahesh9561P/PYTHON/README.md

 # PYTHON
-This repositiory contains a Folder Named Marvellous which contains assignments.Thank you.
+This repositiory contains my work and project done using python.Thank you.